-To ensure safety for workers on rooftops, OSHA requires that every skylight on any given rooftop work site has an appropriate safety screen or guardrail to prevent possible falls.
+To ensure safety for workers on rooftops, OSHA requires that every skylight on any given rooftop worksite has an appropriate safety screen or roof guardrail system to prevent possible falls.

 While any uncovered hole on a rooftop would easily be recognized as a possible hazard, glass or plastic skylights may not immediately seem to pose a similar risk.

 However, the reality is that most skylights are not designed to be weight-bearing and can pose a serious fall hazard if left uncovered by a safety screen.

 Why do you need skylight screens?